 - Advertising through the Chamber website and various publications is also available.
 To inquire about advertising opportunities, pricing, and the best fit for your business, click here.

 Helping Create Jobs

-- Tools for Business Success is a one stop source for small business owners to learn how to be more effective and efficient in marketing, managing finances, supervising employees and other aspects of running their businesses to be successful and grow.
+- Tools for Business Success is a one-stop source for small business owners to learn how to be more effective and efficient in marketing, managing finances, supervising employees, and other aspects of running their businesses to be successful and grow.

 - Business Barometer is a monthly compilation of key economic indicators that businesses can use to benchmark their own performance and plan for the future.
 View the most recent Business Barometer.

 - Business Expansion Recognitions are cited at each Chamber Quarterly Meeting.
-Any business that has added employees or made a capital investment is eligible for this recognition which includes a complementary lunch and award.
+Any business that has added employees or made a capital investment is eligible for this recognition which includes a complimentary lunch and award.
 To notify the Chamber of your expansion, click here.

-- Industrial Developments, Inc. is a sister organization to the Grand Junction Area Chamber that can provide free or low cost land for eligible economic development projects.
+- Industrial Developments, Inc. is a sister organization to the Grand Junction Area Chamber that can provide free or low-cost land for eligible economic development projects.
 View the IDI website for more information.

 Being the Business Voice: